merkhaiburch/recipe_protocols/recipes/desserts_other/Peanut_Butter_Nanaimo_Bar.md

 ---
 Notes/Comments/Suggestions
+- Peanut butter tased like straight on butter, would not make again.
 - It's thought to be native to Nanaimo, British Columbia (hence the name), and it gained widespread popularity in the 1950s.